sderaps/DMM/README.md

 Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired

+Watch Faces for xdrip+, Dexcom G7 and Glucodata created with WatchFaceStudio_1.7.9.exe or Higher (ONLY)
+1. DMM1_DexcomG7_Xdrip.wfs
-File DMM1_DexcomG7_Xdrip.wfs and DMM2_DexcomG7_Xdrip.wfs Watch face was created with WatchFaceStudio_1.7.9.exe or Higher The complications are (very specific) for use with Dexcom G7, xdip+, and Glucodatahandler.
+2. DMM2_DexcomG7_Xdrip.wfs Watch face was created with WatchFaceStudio_1.7.9.exe or Higher

-UPDATE 9/14/24 dmm2.wfs was updated to show noticifation bubble on bottom of watch face, without covering Timestamp.

-Testing
-* I have tested the WatchFaceStudio_1.7.9.exe beta, and it allows more editing possibilities, but is not backward compatible so once you save the watch face in WatchFaceStudio_1.7.9.exe program, you can no longer edit the watch face with WatchFaceStudio_1.6.10.exe

-* I will now be able to edit my watch faces and improve them.
-But don't know if that will limit older wear devices.
+I will be creating other watch faces compatible with Libre 3 soon.

 Here is the Download Link to Watch Face Studio: https://developer.samsung.com/watch-face-studio/download.html